Skip to main content

 Frequentist Sequential Testing

-Peeking, however well-intentioned, will always introduce some amount of selection bias by allowing us to adjust the date of a readout.
-When an experimenter makes any early decision about results (e.g. is the result stat-sig, can we ship a variant?) they've increased the chances that their decision is based on a temporary snapshot of always fluctuating results.
-They are essentially cherry-picking a stat-sig result that might never have been observed if the data were to be analyzed only once using the full, pre-determined duration of the experiment.
-Unfortunately, this process can only increase the false positive rate (declaring an experimental effect when there really is none), even when the intention is to make a less-biased decision based on the statistics.
+Peeking, however well-intentioned, will always introduce some amount of selection bias if we adjust the date of a readout.
+When an experimenter makes any early decision about results (e.g. "is the result stat-sig, can we ship a variant early?") they've increased the chances that their decision is based on a temporary snapshot of always fluctuating results.
+They are potentially cherry-picking a stat-sig result that might never be seen if the data were analyzed only once at the full, pre-determined completion of the experiment.
+Unfortunately, when running frequentist A/B test procedures this early decision can only increase the false positive rate (declaring an experimental effect when there really is none), even when the intention is to make a less-biased decision based on the statistics.

-In Sequential Testing, the experimental results for each preliminary analysis window are adjusted to compensate for the increased false positive rate associated with peeking.
+In the variety of Sequential Testing on Statsig, the experimental results for each preliminary analysis window are adjusted to compensate for the increased false positive rate associated with peeking.
+Statsig adjusts your p-values and confidence intervals automatically, and you can see this in the Results tab:

-The goal is to enable early decision making when there's sufficiently strong observations that outweigh the random fluctuations while limiting the risk of false positives.
+The goal of Sequential Testing is to enable early decision making when there's sufficiently strong observations that outweigh the random fluctuations while limiting the risk of false positives.
 While peeking is typically discouraged, regular monitoring of experiments with sequential testing is particularly valuable in some cases.
 For example:

 • Unexpected regressions: Sometimes experiments have bugs or unintended consequences that severely impact key metrics.
 Sequential testing helps identify these regressions early and distinguishes significant effects from random fluctuations.